User interface design, human computer interaction, design, photography, fine art, interior design

 Using the Golden Rectangle Proportions in Web Design Foundations

-A golden rectangle, based on mathematical proportions called the golden ratio or golden mean is approximately the proportion of a credit card, and these same proportions are reflected in classical Greek temples, columns, and in Nautilus seashells.
-One of the ways to create designs that are these proportions or have key elements in the golden proportions is to copy an image of a temple, a Nautilus Seashell (cut open to show the interior) or a simple object like a credit card into a Photoshop layer, set the transparency to 50% - 70% and lay out your site design over the underlying image.
+One of the ways to create designs that use this proportions or have key elements in the golden proportions, is to copy an image of a temple, a Nautilus seashell (cut open to show the interior) or a simple object like a credit card into a Photoshop layer, set the transparency to 50% - 70% and lay out your site design over the underlying image.
 Of course another way is to do the math and lay out designs based on those proportions.

 Experienced, trained or intuitive artists use golden proportions to augment their designs, until they became completely natural design feature.
 Using the golden mean as a style and design tool - skilled artists also know how and when to break the "golden" rule.